SabineEmden/SabineEmden.github.io/README.md

 - [ ] Use Bootstrap 4.
 (The specialization only covered Bootstrap 3.)

-- [ ] Add a Carousel with 4 images.
+- [ ] Add a Carousel with four images.

 - [ ] Add a fixed navbar to the top of the page.